-Based on the comprehensive figures provided by the EU Farm Accountancy Data Network, it is clear, that the increasing economic potential of carbon reduction in peatlands by rewetting and restoration will soon outstrip the economic value of many other land use types, especially if farm
+Based on the comprehensive figures provided by the EU Farm Accountancy Data Network, it is clear, that the increasing economic potential of carbon reduction in peatlands by rewetting and restoration will soon outstrip the economic value of many other land use types, especially if farm subsidies are provided for Carbon Farming projects (See table 3).
+However, combined with potential environmental and sociological benefits it appears that a very strong case can be made for restoration in areas where large amounts of GHGs are being emitted from damaged peatlands because a Carbon Credit can be issued for each tonne of CO2eq emissions reduced from current levels per annum and subsequently for each tonne sequestered.

-52 Tanneberger et al. 2021 The Power of Nature-Based Solutions: How Peatlands Can Help Us to Achieve Key EU Sustainability Objectives https://onlinelibrary.wiley.com/doi/10.1002/adsu.202000146
+&lt;sup>52 Tanneberger et al. 2021 The Power of Nature-Based Solutions: How Peatlands Can Help Us to Achieve Key EU Sustainability Objectives https://onlinelibrary.wiley.com/doi/10.1002/adsu.202000146